WorkRamp LEARN Virtual Summit is November 8th! Reimagine how to approach learning at work.

 You’ve probably heard of soft skills, like organization or communication, and hard skills, like knowing how to speak a language or using certain types of technology.

-Employee strengths can involve soft and/or hard skills, but broadly speaking, they refer to the unique traits, talents, and characteristics that enable employees to do their job effectively.
+Employee strengths can involve soft and/or hard skills, but broadly speaking, they refer to character strengths and the unique traits, talents, and characteristics that enable employees to do their job effectively.

 Knowing how to recognize, nurture, and use employee strengths is vital to any organization, from its sales team to its customer service department.